Spring Garden Revival

 Official Website: Plainfield Public Works Department

-For further technical guidance, consult University of Illinois Extension, Illinois EPA Water Quality & Watershed Management, U.S. Environmental Protection Agency, Region 5, and the Clean Water Act for comprehensive environmental compliance.
+For further educational resources on dethatching, soil management, and turf health in Illinois, consult the University of Illinois Extension, Illinois EPA Water Quality & Watershed Management, U.S. Environmental Protection Agency, Region 5, and the Clean Water Act.